About

 Pianist Eden Chen has appeared in concert halls worldwide, “enthralling audiences with fluid performances and fingers that dance upon, rather than play, the piano” (Leeds Living).
 Recognized internationally by classical music’s premier institutions, Eden focuses his distinguished musicianship on synthesizing unexpected wonder from the scattered cultural influences of today’s multipolar world.

-Eden’s 2024-25 season highlight will be his orchestral debut performing Liszt’s Malediction at Carnegie Hall with the Chamber Orchestra of New York, part of his award as winner of the 2024 Respighi Prize in Performance.
-He will also be presented by Gabriela Montero in performance residencies in Switzerland, the USA, and Spain.
-Eden will perform as quarterfinalist in the ongoing Honens International Piano Competition and finalist for fellowships at the Queen Elisabeth Music Chapel and Carnegie Hall’s Ensemble Connect.
+Eden’s 2025-26 season highlight is his orchestral debut performing Liszt’s Malediction at Carnegie Hall with the Chamber Orchestra of New York.
+In 2024-25, Eden partners with CAMI Music and the Saudi Arabia Ministry of Culture to perform and teach in a month-long residency in Riyadh, Saudi Arabia, returns as Artist-in-Residence at the Banff Centre, and performs in Geneva and Easton, presented by Gabriela Montero.
+That season, Eden was awarded the Belgian American Educational Foundation Fellowship to the Queen Elisabeth Music Chapel, and performed as finalist for Carnegie Hall’s Ensemble Connect and quarterfinalist in the ongoing Honens International Piano Competition.
 In 2023-24, Eden presented a program on the transmutation of Baroque elements into Russian romanticism in a 9-city solo recital tour of China.
 He has appeared at Wigmore Hall and multiple times at Stern Auditorium, Pritzker Pavilion, and Weill Recital Hall.

 Community leadership supplements Eden’s artistic ethos, energizing people to create the conditions for vibrant lives in their communities.
-He is the founder and executive director of Goldfinch, a nonprofit featured by The Violin Channel for bringing healthcare benefits to classical musicians.
+He is the founder and executive director of Goldfinch, a nonprofit featured by The Violin Channel for bringing healthcare benefits to classical musicians including winners of the Leeds and Chopin competitions.
+Eden has shared music with thousands of schoolchildren, including an audience of 1,200 in the Leeds Town Hall, and two benefit concerts in Zhongshan, China.
+For designing performances for senior homes and addiction rehabilitation centers, Eden received the Gluck Community Service Fellowship.